nigelrmtaylor/susanne-and-nigel-website-2022/content/en/transport.md

 We will take care of all the transport on the day of the wedding (Friday) between where we expect people to stay in [Menton](/en/menton), the wedding ceremony in [Monaco](/en/monaco) and the Reception in [Latte](/en/latte).
 Don't worry about the logistics, that is our problem.

-You will need to get yourselves to [Menton](/en/menton) on Thursday in time for the 'Beer & Pizza' evening (20:00 ish).
+You will need to get yourselves to [Menton](/en/menton) on Thursday in time for the 'Beer & Pizza' evening (19:30 at Le Belle Escale).

 ---